Citrix Gateway and Endpoint Management

-When you configure NetScaler Gateway using Citrix Endpoint Management, you establish the authentication mechanism for remote device access to the internal network.
-This functionality enables apps on a mobile device to access corporate servers located in the intranet.
-Endpoint Management creates a micro VPN from the apps on the device to NetScaler Gateway.
+When integrated with Endpoint Management, Citrix Gateway provides remote device access to your internal network and resources.
+Endpoint Management creates a micro VPN from the apps on the device to Citrix Gateway.

 Configure authentication for remote device access to the internal network